OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 When you inscribe the glyph, choose one of the options below for its effect.
 Once triggered, the glyph glows, filling a 60-foot-radius sphere with dim light for 10 minutes, after which time the spell ends.
 Each creature in the sphere when the glyph activates is targeted by its effect, as is a creature that enters the sphere for the first time on a turn or ends its turn there.

-**_Death._** Each target must make a Constitution saving throw, taking 10d10 necrotic damage on a failed save, or half as much damage on a successful save.
+**_Death_**.
+Each target must make a Constitution saving throw, taking 10d10 necrotic damage on a failed save, or half as much damage on a successful save.

-**_Discord._** Each target must make a Constitution saving throw.
+**_Discord_**.
+Each target must make a Constitution saving throw.
 On a failed save, a target bickers and argues with other creatures for 1 minute.
 During this time, it is incapable of meaningful communication and has disadvantage on attack rolls and ability checks.

-**_Fear._** Each target must make a Wisdom saving throw and becomes frightened for 1 minute on a failed save.
+**_Fear_**.
+Each target must make a Wisdom saving throw and becomes frightened for 1 minute on a failed save.
 While frightened, the target drops whatever it is holding and must move at least 30 feet away from the glyph on each of its turns, if able.

-**_Hopelessness._** Each target must make a Charisma saving throw.
+**_Hopelessness_**.
+Each target must make a Charisma saving throw.
 On a failed save, the target is overwhelmed with despair for 1 minute.
 During this time, it can’t attack or target any creature with harmful abilities, spells, or other magical effects.

-**_Insanity._** Each target must make an Intelligence saving throw.
+**_Insanity_**.
+Each target must make an Intelligence saving throw.
 On a failed save, the target is driven insane for 1 minute.
 An insane creature can’t take actions, can’t understand what other creatures say, can’t read, and speaks only in gibberish.
 The GM controls its movement, which is erratic.

-**_Pain._** Each target must make a Constitution saving throw and becomes incapacitated with excruciating pain for 1 minute on a failed save.
+**_Pain_**.
+Each target must make a Constitution saving throw and becomes incapacitated with excruciating pain for 1 minute on a failed save.

-**_Sleep._** Each target must make a Wisdom saving throw and falls unconscious for 10 minutes on a failed save.
+**_Sleep_**.
+Each target must make a Wisdom saving throw and falls unconscious for 10 minutes on a failed save.
 A creature awakens if it takes damage or if someone uses an action to shake or slap it awake.

-**_Stunning._** Each target must make a Wisdom saving throw and becomes stunned for 1 minute on a failed save.
+**_Stunning_**.
+Each target must make a Wisdom saving throw and becomes stunned for 1 minute on a failed save.

 ### Spells (T)